Permissionless-III/permissionless-III-2024/state_diagram/state_diagram.md

 1. The user will:
   a.
 Be taken to a screen with a bunch of voting options.
-  b. selects their choices and submits their vote.
+  b.
+Selects their choices and submits their vote.
   c.
 Be then required to enter their voter ID.
   d.
 Be required to confirm who they are by taking a selfie.
   e.
 Be redirected to a screen that shows their vote was successfully submitted.